akhilrangaraj/sovereign/Readme.md

 https://www.youtube.com/watch?v=R_NAoNd4YyY

-because ECS is not so great
+because ECS and Batch are not so great